mrmattwilkins/google-contacts-sync/README.md

 ```
 python sync.py
 ```
     it will create a default config file that you will need to edit.
-The name of the config file will be displayed so you know what to edit.
+The name of the config file will be displayed so you know what to edit (on my system it is `~/.local/share/google-contacts-sync/config.ini`).

-5. Edit the config file (on my system it is `~/.local/share/google-contacts-sync/config.ini`).
+5. Edit the config file.
 You should have a stanza for each of your accounts, this example is for three email addresses myemail@gmail.com, otheremail@gmail.com, and anotheraccount@gmail.com.
 It will look like this: